-If you’re ready to add a new pet to your family, we have lots of great animals.
-Search the pet database, and then visit the shelter Monday through Sunday from 11:30 a.m. to 7 p.m.
+If you are ready to add a new pet to your family, we have lots of great animals.
+Search the pet database and then visit the Austin Animal Center Monday through Sunday from 11am to 7 pm.

 Groups are carefully screened, reviewed and monitored by the shelter.
 Apply to become an Austin Animal Center rescue partner.